 We study the intrinsic and extrinsic mechanisms that regulate stem cell self-renewal (particularly in the hematopoietic system) and the role these mechanisms play in cancer (particularly leukemia and melanoma).
 Self-renewal is the process by which stem cells divide to make more stem cells, perpetuating stem cells throughout life to regenerate tissues.
 We discovered a series of key regulators that distinguish stem cell selfrenewal from the proliferation of restricted progenitors in the same tissues.
 We also identified ways in which self-renewal mechanisms change with age, conferring temporal changes in stem cell properties that match the changing growth and regeneration demands of tissues.
 This may explain why the mechanisms that are competent to cause cancer also change with age.
-In terms of cell-extrinsic mechanisms, we identified the location and cellular composition of hematopoietic stem cell (HSC) niches in adult bone marrow and spleen, and discovered the Leptin Receptor+ perivascular stromal cells that are the major source of factors required for HSC maintenance in the bone marrow.
-The LepR+ cells also include the skeletal stem cells that are the major source of osteoblasts and adipocytes in adult bone marrow.
+In terms of cell-extrinsic mechanisms, we identified the location and cellular composition of hematopoietic stem cell (HSC) niches in adult bone marrow and spleen. and identified the Leptin Receptor+ perivascular stromal cells that are the major source of factors required for HSC maintenance in the bone marrow.
+The LepR+ cells also include the skeletal stem cells that are the major source of osteoblasts and adjocytes in adult bone marrow.
 We showed that distinct skeletal stem cell populations in the bone marrow (LepR+) and periosteum (Gli1+) make distinct contributions to bone maintenance and repair.
 In this way, the skeleton takes a different strategy than the hematopoietic system, distributing responsibility for tissue maintenance and repair across multiple spatially distinct stem cell populations.
-In terms of cancer, we discovered that distant metastasis by melanoma cells is limited by oxidative stress (which kills metastasizing cells by inducing ferroptosis) and that successfully metastasizing melanoma cells undergo reversible metabolic changes to cope with oxidative stress.
-We suggest that prooxidant therapies that exacerbate oxidative stress in cancer cells could be used to inhibit cancer progression.
+In terms of our work on cancer, we discovered that the survival of some cancer cells during metastasis is limited by oxidative stress, which kills cancer cells by inducing ferroptosis, a form of cell death marked by lipid oxidation.
+Successfully metastasizing melanoma cells undergo reversible metabolic changes to cope with this oxidative stress and often metastasize through lymphatics because lymph confers ferroptosis resistance.
+We are exploring the ability of pro-oxidant therapies to exacerbate oxidative stress in cancer cells and inhibit cancer progression.